Solve the logarithmic equation.

 Equating Exponents

-Once both sides of an exponential equation have the same base, their exponents can be set equal because if a^m = a^n, then m = n.
-This principle reduces the problem to solving a simpler algebraic equation involving the exponents, such as 2x - 1 = 5.
+Once both sides of an equation have the same base, the exponents can be set equal because if a^m = a^n, then m = n.
+This principle allows the conversion of an exponential equation into a simpler algebraic equation to solve for the variable.

 Recommended video: